 In this article I cover the subject of african violet blooms to help you better understand how and when this beautiful plant produces flowers and what to do if your plant refuses to bloom.

-- How many times do african violets bloom?
+- How many times african violets bloom throughout the year

 - How to get african violets to bloom

-- How long does it take an african violet to rebloom?
+- How long it takes an african violet to rebloom after blooming stops

 The natural habitat of the african violet plant, scientific name Saintpaulia, is warm and humid as they grow in the cloud forest areas of Africa being found in Tanzania, southeastern Kenya and the tropical parts of east Africa.